Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Methodology

-Guo et al.~\cite{Guo2017lime} figured out that the Retinex theory~\cite{land1977retinex} and the Atmospheric Scattering Model (ATSM)~\cite{mccartney_optics_1976} have a strong relationship that can represent each other by reformulating both equations.
-Retinex theory assumes that the received image can be decomposed into illumination and reflectance components, as shown in Eq.~\eqref{eq.retinex}:
+Our research is based on a key finding by Guo et al.~\cite{Guo2017lime}, which indicates that a strong theoretical relationship exists between Retinex theory \cite{land1977retinex} and the Atmospheric Scattering Model (ATSM) \cite{mccartney_optics_1976}.
+This connection allows for a reinterpretation of LLIE through the lens of haze removal principles.
+Retinex theory assumes that the received image can be decomposed into illumination and reflectance components, as shown in Eq.
+(1):

-for each pixel location at \((i, j)\), where \(R(i,j)\) represents the reflectance component, \(I(i,j)\) is the perceived image, and \(L(i,j)\) denotes the illumination component.
+where \(S\) is the perceived image, \(i\) denotes the illumination component, and \(R\) represents the reflectance component.

-On the other hand, the Atmospheric Scattering Model is defined as:
+On the other hand, the Atmospheric Scattering Model for haze removal is defined as:

-where \( I(x) \) represents the input image, \( J(x) \) represents the haze-free image, \( t(x) \) represents the atmospheric transmission, and \( A(x) \) represents the intensity of atmospheric light.
+where \( I \) represents the input image, \( J \) represents the haze-free image, \( t \) represents the atmospheric transmission, and \( A \) represents the intensity of atmospheric light.

-Based on Dong et al.~\cite{Dong2011Fast}, the low light image \(I(x)\) can be seen as \(1 - L(x)\), and \(J(x)\) can be seen as \(1 - R(x)\).
-Thus, we can rewrite it into the following form:
+Based on Dong et al.~\cite{Dong2011Fast}, the low-light image \(I\) can be seen as \(1 - L\), where \(L\) represents the low-light image, and \(J\) can be seen as \(1 - R\), where \(R\) reflects the important characteristics of the input image.
+The above substitutions are performed under the normalized pixel values in [0, 1].
+With these substitutions, we rewrite Eq.~\eqref{eq.ATSM} into the following form: